YellowOnion/steam-runtime-tools/README.md

 ---------------------------------------------

-To make the built version compatible with older systems, you will need an environment based on Ubuntu 12.04 'precise' or Debian 8 'jessie'.
-SteamRT 1 'scout' or SteamRT 1.5 'heavy' should be suitable.
+To make the built version compatible with older systems, you will need a SteamRT 1 'scout' environment.
-SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not currently co-installable.

 The most straightforward method is to have prebuilt versions of libcapsule-tools-relocatable:amd64, libcapsule-tools-relocatable:i386 and bubblewrap in your build environment.
-For example, you could do the build in a SteamRT 1 'scout' or SteamRT 1.5 'heavy' Docker image that has those packages already.
+For example, you could do the build in a SteamRT 1 'scout' SDK Docker image that has those packages already.
 Then you can do:

     meson --prefix=$(pwd)/_build/relocatable-install -Drelocatable=true _build
     ninja -C _build